How To Use Square Readers: Our Complete Guide

 2. Make sure your Square Reader is connected to your device.
 If the lights on the reader are green, it’s working.
 You should be good as long as you’ve previously paired the devices and enabled Bluetooth on your mobile device.

 3. Open the Square app and add the relevant items to the sale.
-You have the option of entering a sale amount manually.
+You also have the option of entering a sale amount manually.

 4. Tap ‘Charge’.
 (On smaller screens, you will need to tap ‘Review Sale’, then ‘Charge’).